msuiche/LiveCloudKd/README.md

 1. Extract LiveCloudKd.exe, hvlib.dll, hvmm.sys to WinDBG x64 folder (tested on WinDBG from WDK 1809 - 23H2) or separate folder (use /y key for specify directory with WinDBG).
    Also LiveCloudKd can find path to WinDBG, if it was installed with Windows WDK or SDK
 2. Launch LiveCloudKd.exe with admin rights (It needs Visual Studio 2022 runtime libraries - https://aka.ms/vs/17/release/vc_redist.x64.exe).
-3. Choose virtual machine (Full VM only) for inspection.
+3. Choose Hyper-V virtual machine for inspection.

-When starting LiveCloudKd search WinDBG in next steps:
+When starting LiveCloudKd searches WinDBG in next steps:

 1. Standard Windows SDK installation folder (using register key)
 2. in Windows Registry HKLM\Software\LiveCloudKd\Parameters in WinDbgPath key.
 See RegParam.key for instance.
 3. Set /y parameter with WinDBG path, for instance: